Warney Cresswell: Everton

 He moved to Everton in 1927 for £7,000, at the age of 30, where he played alongside goal machine Dixie Dean.
 He won the league title in 1927–28, his first season at Goodison Park.
 They then won the subsequent Charity Shield in 1928, before finishing a disappointing 18th in 1928–29, just three places above the drop.
 Everton then finished bottom of the division in 1929–30, though were just one point behind third-from-bottom (and therefore not relegated) Sheffield United.
-The "Toffees" made an immediate return to the top-flight, marching to the Second Division title in 1930–31, seven points ahead of runners-up West Bromwich Albion; they scored 121 goals in their 42 league games.
+The "Toffees" made an immediate return to the top flight, marching to the Second Division title in 1930–31, seven points ahead of runners-up West Bromwich Albion; they scored 121 goals in their 42 league games.
 They continued their success into the First Division, winning the title in 1931–32 after finishing two points ahead of Arsenal.
 Their success continued in the Charity Shield in 1932, as they beat Newcastle United 5–3 at St James' Park.
 They dropped to eleventh in 1932–33, but lifted the FA Cup in 1933.
 The final, held in front of 92,950 spectators at Wembley, finished in a 3–0 victory over Manchester City, and the Manchester Guardian described Cresswell as giving "an almost perfect display".
 The club's final two seasons under manager-secretary Thomas H. McIntosh ended with a whimper however, with a 14th-place finish in 1933–34 and an eighth-place finish in 1934–35.
 Theo Kelly led Everton to a 16th-place finish in 1935–36, Cresswell's last as a professional footballer.
-Retiring at the age of 38 having made 306 appearances for the club, after his death he was inaugurated into the Gwladys Street's Hall of Fame.
+Retiring at the age of 38, having made 306 appearances for the club, after his death, he was inaugurated into the Gwladys Street's Hall of Fame.

 International career

 Cresswell was capped for England seven times.
-His first match was against Wales on 14 March 1921 and his last was against Ireland on 19 October 1929.
+His first match was against Wales on 14 March 1921, and his last was against Ireland on 19 October 1929.
 His first appearance was whilst still at South Shields, thus making him South Shield's only England international.

 Style of play

 Cresswell played in the right-back position.
 He was a renowned tackler and famed for his cool demeanour, fine tackling and masterful positional play.
-He became hugely popular with fans wherever he played, establishing a reputation as a 'gentleman', both on and off the pitch.
-He has been described, during his Everton days, as: "A stylish English fullback, who made "modern" runs forward and usually stole the ball from the opposition with skillful rather than crude tackling".
+He became hugely popular with fans wherever he played, establishing a reputation as a 'gentleman' on and off the pitch.
+He has been described during his Everton days as: "A stylish English fullback, who made 'modern' runs forward and usually stole the ball from the opposition with skilful rather than crude tackling".
 One player recounted how his leg was broken following a collision with Cresswell, who appeared later at the hospital with a pouch of smoking tobacco, which at the time was probably considered more manly than flowers or a bag of grapes.